Love for a soccer club often goes hand in hand with hatred for another.

 However, not all rivalry is based on geography or long-standing battles for honours.

-Planet Sport takes a look at some of the most peculiar feuds in the game, ranging from the bizarre to the desperate.
+Ahead of Brighton's visit to Selhurst Park on Monday evening, Planet Sport takes a look at some of the most peculiar feuds in the game, ranging from the bizarre to the desperate.

-Brighton and Hove Albion v Crystal Palace
+Brighton and Hove Albion vs Crystal Palace

 Broadcasters usually title this derby by the connecting strip of motorway - M23 or A23 - much to the frustration of both sets of supporters.